w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Present the W3C accessibility standards.
+Present non-functional requirements that relate to people with disabilities, such as the W3C accessibility standards.
 Discuss policies that apply in the students' region (if any).
-Explain functional and non-functional requirements related to people with disabilities.

 #### Learning Outcomes for Topic